 What’s the Real Cost of a CT Liquor Permit?
 Fees, Fines, and Hidden Expenses

-If you’re planning to open a bar, restaurant, or brewery in Connecticut (or any other alcohol-serving business in fact,) the first big hurdle is securing the right liquor permit.
+If you’re planning to open a bar, restaurant, package store, or any other alcohol-serving business in Connecticut, the first big hurdle is securing the right liquor permit.
 You probably already know that cost is a big factor in securing that permit.
 But the true cost of the permit goes beyond the well-known fees.
-Between state-mandated charges, local requirements, and less obvious operational expenses, it’s important to budget accurately so there are no surprises and you don’t run out of overhead.
+Between state-mandated charges, local requirements, and less obvious operational expenses, it’s important to budget accurately so there are no surprises.
 Let’s break down those costs.

 State Permit Fees

-Liquor permit fees in Connecticut vary widely depending on the type of business you run.
-For example:
+Liquor permit fees* in Connecticut vary widely depending on the type of business you run:

 • Grocery Beer Permit (GBR)